FAIRmat-NFDI/pynxtools/docs/learn/multi-format-reader.md

 # The MultiFormatReader as a reader superclass

 There are three options for building a new pynxtools reader:

-1) build the reader from scratch
+1. build the reader from scratch
-2) inherit and extend the [**`BaseReader`**](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/dataconverter/readers/base/reader.py)
+2. inherit and extend the [**`BaseReader`**](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/dataconverter/readers/base/reader.py)
-3) inherit and extend the [**`MultiFormatReader`**](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/dataconverter/readers/multi/reader.py)
+3. inherit and extend the [**`MultiFormatReader`**](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/dataconverter/readers/multi/reader.py)

-While option 1 is generally not recommended , inheriting and extending the `BaseReader` has traditionally been the default solution for all existing pynxtools readers and reader plugins.
-The `BaseReader`, which is a n abstract base class,  has an essentially empty ```read``` function and is  thus only helpful for implemeneting the correct input/ouput design of the ```reader```function of any reader which is implemented off of it.
+While option 1 is generally not recommended, inheriting and extending the `BaseReader` has traditionally been the default solution for all existing pynxtools readers and reader plugins.
+The `BaseReader`, which is an abstract base class, has an essentially empty ```read``` function and is  thus only helpful for implementing the correct input/ouput design of the ```reader```function of any reader which is implemented off of it.

 While building on the ```BaseReader``` allows for the most flexibility, in most cases it is desirable to implement a reader that can read in multiple file formats and then populate the template based on the read data.
 For this purpose, `pynxtools` has the [**`MultiFormatReader`**](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/dataconverter/readers/multi/reader.py), which can be readily extended for any new data.

 Here, we will explain the inner workings of the `MultiFormatReader`.
-Note that there is also a [how-to guide](../how-tos/multi-format-reader.md) on how to implement a new reader off of the `MultiFormatReader` using a concrete examples.
+Note that there is also a [how-to guide](../how-tos/use-multi-format-reader.md) on how to implement a new reader off of the `MultiFormatReader` using a concrete example.
 In case you simply want to use the `MultiFormatReader` without understanding its inner logic, we recommend you start there.

 ## The basic structure